 We’ve had the pleasure of Amy and Laura of Secret Book Stuff fame, and Amanda from the ah-mazing Maclean’s Booksellers recommend some banging books for us.
-Both of these wonderful local businesses have excellent online stores, so even if you can’t venture out into the big wide world at the moment, a good book isn’t out of reach.
-So, without further ado, here are 17 of the best to work your way through during this crazy time.
+Both of these wonderful local businesses have excellent online stores, so a good book isn’t out of reach.
+So, without further ado, here are 17 of the best to work your way through.

 Look, I know what you’re thinking.
 Poetry… really?
 But hear me out.
 This isn’t the poetry you were made to read out loud in some dusty classroom and asked why the grass was green or something like that.
 Nor is it the bite-sized #blessed quotes that pass by your eyes when you’re scrolling through the gram on the daily.
 Kate Tempest is in a class of her own and her collection Hold Your Own made me fall in love with not only the power of words but with the way they dance on the page.
 Hearing every phrase and reading every line makes you feel as though each word is brought to life.
 Start with On Clapton Pond at Dawn and Remembering the Way You Kissed Me Once and watch all of your misconceptions about poetry fly out the window.
 This may be my favourite book in all the land.